Your Dosage Quiz Result

 Depending on the timing of your Iftar and Suhoor meals, it might make sense to take your electrolytes after Iftar before going to sleep, or first thing in the morning before Suhoor.
 You could also split the daily dosage into two and take half the dosage during those times (after Iftar / before Suhoor).

-Mix the required dosage with a large glass of water.
+Take the capsules with a large glass of water – at least 500ml.

 Results are guideline only